Skip to main content

 Helping your child achieve the dream of homeownership

-Rising rents, housing costs, and student loan debt make it difficult for many young adults to save for a down payment, so families often lend a helping hand.
+Rising rents, housing costs, inflation, and student loan debt continue to make it difficult for many young adults to save for a down payment, leading more families than ever to help their children purchase a home.

-With or without student loans, homes are expensive and hard to afford for many want-to-be first-time homeowners.
-According to the National Association of Realtors, the median price for a home is $366,900.4 Home prices have been on the rise since the pandemic, increasing roughly 34% since the spring of 2020.1 And mortgage rates are expected to stay in the 5.5% to 6.5% range.5
+With or without student loans, homes remain expensive and increasingly difficult to afford for many aspiring first-time homeowners.
+According to data from the U.S. Census Bureau and the National Association of Realtors, the median home price for a new home in the first quarter of 2025 reached was $416,900, compared to $402,300 for an existing home.3

 Provide an intra-family loan/private loan

-You will need to set an interest rate, one that is at least as high as the minimum rate set by the IRS.
-This is called the Applicable Federal Rate (AFR), which is usually a lot lower than the best mortgage rate you could get at a bank.9
+You'll need to set an interest rate at least as high as the minimum rate set by the IRS, known as the Applicable Federal Rate (AFR).
+This rate is typically lower than the best mortgage rates available from financial institutions.

 Co-sign a mortgage